sfigg/commercialization-public/docset/manufacture/iot/add-a-registry-setting-to-an-image.md

 We'll create some test files and registry keys to the image, again packaging them up so that they can be serviced after they reach your customers.

-We'll add these to a common feature manifest (OEMCommonFM.xml), which is common between the x86 and ARM folders, and give it a new feature ID, OEM\_FileAndRegKey.
+We'll add these to a common feature manifest (OEMCommonFM.xml), which is used in both your x86 and ARM builds.
+Give it a new feature ID, OEM\_FileAndRegKey.

 To add the features to the image, we'll go to our Product A, add our Feature Manifest and Feature ID.
 We're also going to add a helper app, which is listed in feature manifest: OEMCommonFM.xml, with the ID: OEM\_CustomCmd.